-I just got the lastest Red Knit Cap Girl picture book, a sequel with an environmental message and this inpired me to create this list.
+I just got the latest Red Knit Cap Girl picture book, a sequel with an environmental message, and this inspired me to create this list.
 I had hoped the first one would win a Caldecott but alas no. It did win a New Times Best Illustrated Book award but here’s hoping that Red Knit Cap Girl To the Rescue gets a Caldecott nod this year!

-3. I Took the Moon for a Walk by Carolyn Curtis
+I Took the Moon for a Walk by Carolyn Curtis, illustrated by Alison Jay

 Red Knit Cap Girl goes on a gentle adventure with her forest animal friends as she attempts to talk to the moon.
 This reminds me of a multicultural version of Kitten’s First Full Moon. [picture book, ages 2 and up]

 What is the moon made of and how do you get there to find out?
 Jimmy Zangwow builds a contraption jalopy that gets him to the moon where he’s hoping he can get a lifetime supply of moon pies.
-It actually works but there are complications but luckily Jimmy is good at sharing! [picture book, ages 4 and up]
+It actually works but there are complications.
+Luckily, Jimmy is good at sharing! [picture book, ages 4 and up]

 Vanderpool’s debut chapter book is the 2001 Newbery winner.
-She’s a great story-teller weaving together several seemingly unconnected stories, that wham! come together by the end of the book.
+She’s a great storyteller weaving together several seemingly unconnected stories, that wham! come together by the end of the book.
 (My favorite kind of plot!).
 Central to the story is a 12-year-old girl, Abilene, whose father sends her to live with a friend in Manifest, Kansas, where he grew up.
-This sleepy town holds her secret family history that slowly reveals itself to her after she discovers a hidden cigar box full of mementos, including some old letters that mention a spy known as the Rattler.
+This sleepy town holds the secret to her family history that slowly reveals itself to her after she discovers a hidden cigar box full of mementos, including some old letters that mention a spy known as the Rattler.

 I’m still not sure what the title means with its reference to the moon.
-Perhaps it is the moon, and only the moon, that connects the characters who don’t realize how they inextricably tied together they are.
+Perhaps it is the moon, and only the moon, that connects the characters who don’t realize how inextricably tied together they are.
 Yet they all gaze upon the same moon.
-Also, many of the important scenes take place at moonlight.
+Also, many of the important scenes take place in the moonlight.
 What do you think?
-If you read the book, I’d love your thoughts! [chapter book, ages 8 and up]
+If you read the book, I’d love your thoughts! [middle grade, ages 8 and up]